-The Group Assessment will be held at our HR department in Bolton in the North West of England.
-The final Managing Director Interview will be held at the Regional Distribution Centre within the region to which you have applied.
+The Group Assessment will be held virtually.
+The Final Managing Director Interview will be held at the Regional Distribution Centre within the region to which you have applied.
 If your application is successful, we'll let you know all the details nearer the time.

 You'll need to provide the very best support to your Store team.
 So that can involve working weekends and bank holidays; we do ask for you to be flexible and we'll accommodate your needs in return.